 Faith Groups

-37 years ago when Trinity was first established it was amongst the first to recognise the importance of interfaith dialogue to promote tolerance and understanding in the community.
-Trinity has maintained this tradition and over the years has been home to many denominations including: Sikhs, Hindus, Muslims, Buddhists and Christians.
+When Trinity was first established it was amongst the first to recognise the importance of interfaith dialogue to promote tolerance and understanding in the community.
+Trinity has maintained this tradition and over the years has been home to many religious groups including: Sikhs, Hindus, Muslims, Buddhists and Christians.
 Trinity has no religious affiliations.
 The faith groups that meet at Trinity provide their communities with a range of support and opportunities to socialise.

 Faith groups currently meeting at Trinity serve the following communities: Afro-Caribbean, Congolese, Filipino, Kenyan, Lithuanian, North Indian, South Indian and Sri Lankan.